marcguyer/cheddargetter-client-php/README.markdown

 GIT SUBMODULE
 -------------

-If you're using git to manage your app, you can add this repo as a submodule of your app.
+This is the coolest thing ever (lately): If you're using git to manage your app, you can add this repo as a submodule of your app.
 I found a nice tutorial here: http://woss.name/2008/04/09/using-git-submodules-to-track-vendorrails/